FAQ about St. Francis School

 Does St. Francis School conduct standardized testing?

-Although our school does not participate in the PSSA’s, we do administer the Terra Nova tests each March.
+Although our school does not participate in the PSSA’s, we do administer the NWEA assessment tests.
+These tests are not nearly as time consuming as PSSA tests and are incorporated into a regular school day.
 The data from these tests is used to guide the instruction for the year.
 Additionally, the students who take Algebra 1 (usually in 7th or 8th grade) will take the Keystone Exam at the end of the year.
 Passing the Keystone at St. Francis fulfills their requirement for graduation and they will not have to re-take the exam, regardless of which high school they attend.
 Please click here for a letter from Kim Lytle, Director of Curriculum for the Diocese of Erie, for further explanation of the Diocesan policies on standardized testing.